evaera/Cmdr/docs/90-advanced/02-customizinginterface.md

 ```

 Because `Cmdr.Gui` gives you a direct reference to the active `ScreenGui` instance, you can safely write visual styling extensions, apply custom UI themes, or listen to UI state changes immediately after activation without worrying about character spawn timing or race conditions.

+## Replacing the Cmdr interface

+If a `Cmdr` instance exists in `StarterGui`, CmdrClient will always wait for it to be inserted into the `PlayerGui`.

+This allows advanced uses to entirely replace the Cmdr interface, but we don't recommend this.